DanieleDellagiacoma/introsde-2016-assignment-1/README.md

 ## TASK

 This first assignment is divided in two main parts.
 The first part is based on the third laboratory session.
 In particular, it was required to work with XPath, a query language that uses path expressions to navigate the XML and queries information inside them.
-Moreover, this first part is divided in four points.
+This first part is moreover divided in four points.
 For the first point it is necessary to use XPath to implement method **getWeight(personID)** and **getHeight(personID)**, which return weight (or height) of a person with that ID.
 Instead, make a function **printAll()** that prints all people in the database.xml with detail.
 The **database.xml** file contains 20 person and has the following structure:

 ```xml